UCI-GDIM32-W25/mg1-flare-seyn/README.md

 ## Open-Source Assets
-If you added any other outside assets, list them here!
-- [Sprout Lands sprite asset pack](https://cupnooble.itch.io/sprout-lands-asset-pack) - character and item sprites

 I'm still a long way to use outside assets...
 I will try to make myself more capable and add something else one day.. maybe